paduagroup/pol_openmm/build-openmm.md

 Check that `cudatoolkit` has been installed too if you have access to NVIDIA GPUs.

-Eventually install also accessory packages, for example `openmm-plumed`.
+Eventually install also accessory packages, for example `mdtraj`, `openmm-plumed`.

+It may be necessary to request specific versions of certain packages for compatibility.

 ## Test the installation